-Your Team Values will guide what your team says and does through the season.
-For this to happen, teams need to create Guidelines Behavior based on Team Values. should be an explicit conversation a team meeting and should accou for all Contexts the team will be i such as school, practice, travel, a competitions.
+Your Team Values will guide what your team says and does throughout the season.
+For this to happen, teams need to create Guidelines for Behavior based on Team Values.
+This should be an explicit conversation at a team meeting and should account for all Contexts the team will be in, such as school, practice, travel, and competitions.
 Use the question: "What does that look like?" when exploring examples.